Series A: Why 'Show vs. Tell' Advice is Holding You Back

 But what you are perhaps not aware of his how vague this advice really is and how it should be applied differently in different contexts.

 Dialogue does not always show, it only acts to keep the reader in immediate scene (scenes that are unfolding in real-time.
-We are experiencing them as they happen to the characters.)
+We are experiencing them as they happen to the characters.
+Do yourself a favor and pick up Stein on Writing, by Sol Stein, for more on this than I ever dare get into in this blog).
 It is showing in a sense but not in the ways you may think it is.

 Unique descriptions/descriptors, and lack of adjectives and adverbs do not mean you are showing or telling.